mozilla/geckodriver/README.md

 ## Firefox capabilities

-geckodriver supports a capability named `firefoxOptions` which takes Firefox-specific preference values.
+geckodriver supports a capability named `moz:firefoxOptions` which takes Firefox-specific preference values.
 This must be a dictionary and may contain any of the following fields: